 Conduct of elections is in accordance with electoral laws.
 Kenyans have constitutional rights to participate in elections as voters or candidates for elective positions.
 The elections should be periodical, peaceful, credible, free, and fair to serve their purposes.

 The handbook says elections serve a key function as a mechanism of facilitating political accountability.
-Leaders seek fresh mandate from voters and the latter judge them based on their past performance.
+Leaders seek a fresh mandate from voters and the latter judge them based on their past performance.
 Their manifesto pledges carry their development policy.

 When Kenyans do not participate in elections or participate in small numbers, it questions the legitimacy of the winning candidate.
-It raises serious questions on the enthusiasm of Kenyans towards local politics and the leaders they elect.
+It raises serious questions about the enthusiasm of Kenyans towards local politics and the leaders they elect.